shilpasyal55/Aman-care-docs/source/index.html.md

-color | String | color of product price | String | price of product image | String | image of product id | String | id of product
+color | String | color of product price | String | price of product image | String | image of product image_updated | String | send true or false if image is updated id | String | id of product

 <aside class="success">